 Interpretive Guides & Hiking Without Your LeadersDue to permit restrictions for all outfitters, your Backroads leaders can hike with you in Bryce Canyon National Park, but can't act as interpretive guides.
 In Zion National Park they will be limited to guiding on certain trails.
 Throughout the trip, your leaders will give an orientation to the area's flora, fauna and terrain before your hikes.

-Days 1-2 Awe-inspiring Cedar Breaks National Monument, a lesser-known red-rock gem with stone towers, canyons, columns and arches After descending into meadows encircled by quaking aspen and ponderosa pine, spin across the high desert to Bryce Canyon, where visibility on a clear day exceeds 100 miles.
+Days 1-2 Awe-inspiring Cedar Breaks National Monument, a lesser-known red-rock gem with stone towers, canyons, columns and arches Pedal through Snow Canyon’s burnt orange and white Navajo sandstone cliffs Descend into meadows encircled by quaking aspen and ponderosa pine Spin across the high desert to Bryce Canyon, where visibility on a clear day exceeds 100 miles.

 Day 4 Ride past extraordinary rock formations, sculpted and etched by weathering and erosion The route to Zion National Park begins along a bike path through Red Canyon, brimming with crimson-colored pinnacles, spires and hoodoos Approaching Mount Carmel, watch for the impressive white-sandstone Elkhart Cliffs.

-Days 5-6 Angels Landing, with views of Zion's soaring rock faces and yawning canyon abyss - at nearly 2,000 feet above the valley, it's an epic hike!
-Wading through the Narrows into the inner gorge of the Virgin River - where waterfalls and hanging gardens cascade down the walls - is exhilarating Take in the red and pink cliffs from the saddle as you bike along the car-free Zion Canyon Scenic Drive.
+Days 5-6 Angels Landing, with views of Zion's soaring rock faces and yawning canyon abyss —at nearly 1,500 feet above the valley, it's an epic hike!
+Wading through the Narrows into the inner gorge of the Virgin River—where waterfalls and hanging gardens cascade down the walls—is exhilarating Take in the red and pink cliffs from the saddle as you bike along the car-free Zion Canyon Scenic Drive.

 - Jaw-dropping Cedar Breaks National Monument, a lesser-known red-rock gem